2nd Semester Starts on 1/22/26.

 Live Lesson Schedule

 Course Changes: You have 4 weeks after the start of the semester to make any course changes.
-If you start with us on 8/25, the deadline to make a course change ended on 9/19/25.

 -->Course Guide